saeedkohansal/JavaScript-Internet-Connection-Checker-Real-Time/README.md

-## If You Enjoy, Please Support Me ❤️😍
+## If You Enjoy My Content, Please Support Me 😍🙏

 💙 PAYPAL DONATION